Explore

 As a hardcore nerd of this genre, I was pretty satisfied at Marvel's initial effort at trying to do what Burton did with the Batman; introduce the webhead as a serious legitimate property for film.

-The most I could've hoped for this sequel was that it be at least half as good as it's predecessor.
+The most I could've hoped for this sequel was that it be at least half as good as its predecessor.

 Instead, Spidey-2 turned out to become one of my favorite movie adaptations of a comic-book superhero ever.

-He was once a real tough hombre who was good with a gun and never hesitated to use it.
+He was once a real tough hombre who was good with a gun and wasn't afraid to use it.

-But now, after so many years of trying to build a "normal life" away from that of a gunslinger, Will Munny comes to realize that when times get hard, old habits in old people die hard.
+But now, after so many years of trying to build a "normal life" away from that of the wild, wild west, Will Munny comes to realize that when times get hard, old habits, even in old cowboys, die hard.

 Her, b'cuz as a child, she thought that E.T., was one amazing tale.